CONTROL VALVES

 In service since 2013.

-Techlink Flow Control Valve equipped with: SAFI Valve PVDF/FKM (VITON), Samson Positioner, Max-Air Actuator.
+Techlink Flow Control Valve V type consist of SAFI Valve PVDF/FKM (VITON), Samson Positioner, Max-Air Actuator.